padrino/padrino-web/source/blog/2010-04-04-addressing-concerns-about-padrino.md

 Padrino is about building where Sinatra leaves off and creating a cohesive set of standardized building blocks to allow developers to push Sinatra development to new heights and far more complex applications than typically feasible prior.
 Keep in mind that Padrino is simply a superset of Sinatra and that a developer can pick and choose which Padrino features he would like to include in his application.
 In fact, Padrino is modular enough that most of the [functionality can be included](http://www.padrinorb.com/guides/standalone-usage-in-sinatra) right inside an [existing Sinatra application](http://www.padrinorb.com/guides/standalone-usage-in-sinatra) rather easily.

-**How does Padrino compare to Monk, Chicago, sinatra\_more, Pancake, etc?**
+## How does Padrino compare to Monk, Chicago, sinatra\_more, Pancake, etc?

-Another common question that I have seen emerge is an explanation on how Padrino compares to existing Sinatra ‘glue’ extension such as [Monk](http://monkrb.com/) , [Chicago](http://github.com/thumblemonks/chicago) , [sinatra\_more](http://github.com/nesquena/sinatra_more) , [Pancake](http://github.com/hassox/pancake).
+Another common question that I have seen emerge is an explanation on how Padrino compares to existing Sinatra ‘glue’ extension such as [Monk](http://monkrb.com/), [Chicago](http://github.com/thumblemonks/chicago) , [sinatra\_more](http://github.com/nesquena/sinatra_more) , [Pancake](http://github.com/hassox/pancake).
 Here I will briefly outline what each existing one is and how this differs from Padrino.

 **Monk** is primarily a skeleton (bare application) which gives you a solid starting point for developing a Sinatra application.
 The default skeleton will give you a Sinatra application with a structure, which can be tested using Contest, Rack::Test and Webrat.
 To store things you’ll have Ohm, a persistence layer that talks to Redis.
 Other niceties included, like a logger, a settings hash and proper reloading for easier development.
 While monk is a very cool library, it is actually quite a bit different in scope from Padrino.
 Monk does allow for creating skeletons of different types, but no proper ‘generator’ is available and the skeletons provided do not really compare to totally agnostic [generators](http://www.padrinorb.com/guides/generators) that are offered by Padrino.
 Padrino also provides all of the niceties afforded by monk (improved logger, configuration hash, proper development reloaded) along with other great features like i18n localization, admin dashboard, mail delivery, view helpers, form helpers, form builders, enhanced routing and much more.